 Leigh provides environmental compliance counseling to businesses and works with site owners and developers in addressing the management of environmental issues and permitting for development work.

 A frequent author and lecturer on environmental-related topics, she has been an Instructor/Guest Lecturer at MIT’s Center for Real Estate.
 She also serves as a Commissioner on the Newton Conservation Commission in the City of Newton, Massachusetts.
+Governor Charlie Baker recently appointed Leigh as a Justice of the Peace for the Commonwealth of Massachusetts.
 Chambers commentators have described Leigh Gilligan as “very helpful and responsive” with a solid and broad-ranging environment and land use practice.

 Representative Client Work